Secondary Education, B.S. (Behrend)

 Program Notes

 1.)
-Students who have not met the admission requirement of two units of a foreign language must complete a college level-one foreign language within their first 60 credits.
+Students who have not met the admission requirement of two units of a world language must complete a college level-one world language within their first 60 credits.

 2.)
 Scheduling patterns for courses not taught each semester: Some major requirement will be offered only once a year or every other year depending on demand: